StefanDjokovic/Superpermutations/README.md

 The hash can be built fine with N = 10, but with N = 11 it starts using around 3GB, and with 12 it goes beyond my PC's RAM.
 Still, the computation required for finding a permutation of N>10 elements would require more computing power than currently available.

+On `Super_Fast_Superpermutation_checker.c`

+I used the same code as in `Build_Hash_Permutations.c` and added some small parts to make it work both with capital letters (starting from A) and numbers (starting from 1).
+I checked it on known superpermutations and it works very well, taking it less than a second to complete.

+In the first lines of the file there are the instructions on how to run it.